chrisguest75/turn/README.md

     * Test tags to ranges.
 * Can I get bats core into junit format?
 * batscore docker with gomplate and sort -V dependency.
-* Use a temp directory to build if required - rather than output.
 * Somehow detect overlapping ranges.
 * Add a common template that is included to process the input file.
 * Handle rollbacks